Skip to main content

 Phylogenomics workshop and open lecture, Urwitałt and Warsaw, Poland

-8th to 11 th of December 2025
+8th to 11th of December 2025

 From December 8–11, 2025, a phylogenomics workshop was held in Urwitałt as part of the C4inV4 initiative, focused on strengthening collaboration among V4 countries and advancing research on cryptic fungi.
 The program combined inspiring open lectures by Danny Haelewaters and Anna Muszewska with intensive hands-on training led by Anna Karnkowska, supported by Beniamin Abramczyk and the organizing team.
 Participants also took part in field-based activities aimed at searching for and studying cryptic fungi, linking theoretical knowledge with practical biodiversity research.
 The workshop took place at the Mazurskie Centrum Bioróżnorodności i Edukacji “Kumak”, whose excellent facilities created an ideal environment for collaboration.
 The workshop brought together participants primarily from Hungary, the Czech Republic, and Poland, as well as from other European countries including Belgium and Spain, fostering a truly international exchange of expertise.
-The event was made possible through the dedicated support of Julia Pawłowska, Marta Tischer, Michał Gorczak, Michał Kochanowski, Igor Siedlecki, and Dorota Wiktorowicz, and was generously funded by the Visegrad Fun
+The event was made possible through the dedicated support of Julia Pawłowska, Marta Tischer, Michał Gorczak, Michał Kochanowski, Igor Siedlecki, and Dorota Wiktorowicz, and was generously funded by the Visegrad Fund.

 FUNGAL GENOMICS